appwrite/appwrite/docs/tutorials/add-route.md

 ```

 ### 5. Param
-As the name applies param() is used to setting up a request parameter.
+As the name implies, `param()` is used to define a request parameter.

 param() aspects 7 parameters :
 * A key (name)